 As a forty-five year resident of Williamson County, I can say without reservation, we have never had an elected official on any level so responsive to the concerns of this community.
 Barb Sturgeon possesses the ability to listen to our thoughts, formulate a plan to try and solve the problem, and then keep us appraised of the outcome.
 Her enthusiasm in attacking problems is contagious which stimulates better participation from her constituents.
 We are blessed to have a person with her standards and talents representing us.
 Lets make sure Barb knows we appreciate her and her hard work.
 Get out and Vote for Barb Sturgeon for our County Commissioner!

-Franklin has been our home for 15 years.
+Franklin has been our home for over 20 years.
 Of all the County Commissioners, School Board Members, Planning Commissioners, and Mayors we have met, above all, Barb Sturgeon has been the most helpful, the most available to constituents, and the hardest working local government servant.
 Barb sends monthly emails highlighting local government issues as well as meets with residents each month at a local coffee shop to keep her constituents informed.
 Barb has assisted us in navigating the workings of local government and has provided a much-needed liaison for concerned citizens.
 Barb has been a strong advocate for preserving our county’s heritage through responsible development.
 She has represented her constituents well, advocating for fiscally wise leadership and transparency.
 With genuine enthusiasm, we strongly endorse Barb Sturgeon for re-election as a Williamson County Commissioner.

 Donna & Runcie Clements,